-They mostly eat insects and other arthropods, but love the taste of fruit and nectar.
-Foliage provides them an endless supply of ants, bugs, caterpillars, grasshoppers, crickets, beetles, mayflies, and spiders.
+They mostly eat insects and other arthropods, but they love the taste of fruit and nectar.
+Foliage provides them with an endless supply of ants, bugs, caterpillars, grasshoppers, crickets, beetles, mayflies, and spiders.
 And, like the other species, its sweet tooth draws the orchard oriole to hummingbird feeders.

 The Sounds of the Orchard Oriole